Urban Air Mobility (UAM) Market Size and Share

 Recent Industry Developments

-• June 2025: Archer Aviation completed its first piloted conventional take-off and landing with the Midnight aircraft, showcasing dual VTOL/CTOL versatility.
+• June 2025: Archer Aviation successfully demonstrated the dual functionality of its Midnight aircraft by completing its first piloted conventional take-off and landing.

-• June 2025: SITA and Urban-Air Port partnered to build a software-defined vertiport management system that integrates passenger, aircraft, and power flows.
+• June 2025: SITA and Urban-Air Port collaborated to develop a software-defined vertiport management system that seamlessly integrates passenger, aircraft, and power operations.

-• June 2025: Eve Air Mobility secured up to USD 15.8 million from Brazil’s FINEP to progress autonomous flight, hybrid-electric propulsion, and advanced ATM technologies
+• June 2025: Eve Air Mobility secured up to USD 15.8 million in funding from Brazil’s FINEP to advance autonomous flight, hybrid-electric propulsion, and advanced air traffic management (ATM) technologies.

-• May 2025: Wisk Aero and NASA deepened their research partnership to advance autonomous flight technologies for urban air mobility applications, focusing on traffic-management integration
+• May 2025: Wisk Aero and NASA expanded their research partnership to drive progress in autonomous flight technologies for UAM, with a focus on integrating traffic management systems.

-Table of Contents for Urban Air Mobility Industry Report
+Table of Contents for Urban Air Mobility (UAM) Industry Report

 1. INTRODUCTION